 BBQ pork Shepherd's pie

-During the holidays, it is easy to get your recipes stuck on loops and repeat the same few recipes for every event.
+It's so easy to get your recipes stuck on loops and repeat the same few ones over and over.
 To break the cycle of recipe drudgery, look no further than this BBQ pork shepherd's pie.
-Your guests will be sure to demolish it, and it feels special enough for the holidays.
+Your family will be sure to demolish it, and it feels special.

 Get our recipe for BBQ Pork Shepherd's Pie.